-The Company defers certain costs related to its consulting business segment, until the Company recognized revenue in accordance with its agreement.
-These costs are then expensed in the period in which the consulting project or deliverable as specified in the contract is obtained.
-Management periodically reviews and revises, when necessary, its estimate of the future benefit of these costs and expenses them if it is deemed there no longer is a future benefit.
-At March 31, 2008, and December 31, 2007, capitalized deferred project costs totaled \$51,729 and \$371,631, respectively.
+The Company defers certain costs related to its consulting and strategic advisory services business segment, until the Company recognizes revenue in accordance with its agreements.
+These costs are then expensed as revenue is recognized pursuant to the terms of a contract.
+Management periodically reviews and revises, when necessary, its estimate of the future benefit of these costs and expenses them if it is deemed there is no longer a future benefit.
+At June 30, 2008, and December 31, 2007, capitalized deferred project costs totaled \$0 and \$371,631 respectively.

-f) Cash and Cash Equivalents and Marketable Securities
+f) Cash and Cash Equivalents reclassified to Marketable Securities

-At March 31, 2008 the Company held auction rate and other government bonds that were purchased in December 2006 with a total original cost of \$2,114,443, which now carry a fair market value of \$1,996,925 (total unrealized loss on these securities of \$117,518 for the three months ended March 31, 2008).
-These securities are now being reclassified at March 31, 2008, based on a change of market conditions in these securities in the auction market for the three months ended March 31, 2008 as mentioned below, from cash equivalents to marketable securities available for sale in the accompanying balance sheet and statement of cash flows at March 31, 2008 and for the three months then ended.
+At June 30, 2008 the Company held auction rate and other government bonds with a total original cost of \$2,114,443, which now carry a fair market value of \$1,674,849 (total realized loss of \$439,594 for the three months and six months ended June 30, 2008).
+These securities were reclassified as of March 31, 2008, based on a change of market conditions for these securities in the auction market for the six months ended June 30, 2008 as mentioned below, from cash equivalents to long-term marketable securities available for sale, as presented in the accompanying balance sheet and statement of cash flows at June 30, 2008, and for the six months then ended.

-These securities as well as cash equivalents, all being held by one prominent US financial institution had a total market value of \$5,850,640 at March 31, 2008.
-These auction rate securities were defined and classified by this financial institution as cash equivalents at December 31, 2007 and 2006.
+The auction rate securities as well as cash equivalents, all being held by one prominent US financial institution had a total market value of \$5,090,517 at June 30, 2008.
+The auction rate securities were purchased in 2006 and were defined and classified by this financial institution as cash equivalents at December 31, 2007 and 2006.
 These securities were liquid to the company in 2007 and 2006 with cash available on an as needed basis to the company on a weekly or monthly basis (less than a 3 month period which is the company's policy for cash equivalents).
 This financial institution reported the cost and fair market value of these securities as being the same throughout the 2007 year and at the years ended December 31, 2007 and 2006, with no realized or unrealized gain or loss in market value on these auction rate securities in 2007 and 2006.
-Based on the company's favorable sales experience as finding these securities liquid in 2007 and 2006 and based on information received from this prominent financial institution at December 31, 2007 and 2006, the company classified these securities in the same manner as this financial institution did at December 31, 2007 and 2006, as cash equivalents at December 31, 2007 and 2006.
+Based on the Company's favorable sales experience regarding the liquidity of these securities in 2007 and 2006, and based on information received from this prominent financial institution at December 31, 2007 and 2006, the Company classified these securities in the same manner as this financial institution at December 31, 2007 and 2006, as cash equivalents at December 31, 2007 and 2006.

-However, for the three months ended March 31, 2008, market conditions for these securities started to change and the company, due to the decline in the liquidity and market value of these securities for the three month period ended March 31, 2008, reclassified these securities from cash equivalents to marketable securities.
-This reclassification was recorded on the cash flow statement for the three months ended March 31, 2008 of \$1,996,925 with the cash at the beginning of the period on the statement of cash flows changed from \$9,907,691 to \$7,910,766, a decrease of \$1,996,925, that was a result of this reclassification at March 31, 2008 from cash equivalents to marketable securities available for sale.
-These marketable securities have various maturities (\$738,200 - mature 6/1/30, \$752,377 - mature 12/15/39 and \$506,348 mature 10/1/08).
+However, for the six months ended June 30, 2008, market conditions for these securities started to change and the company, due to the decline in the liquidity and market value of these securities for the six month period ended June 30, 2008, reclassified these securities from cash equivalents to long term marketable securities.
+This reclassification was recorded on the cash flow statement for the six months ended June 30, 2008 in the amount of \$1,674,849 reducing the cash at the beginning of the period on the statement of cash flows from \$9,907,691 to \$8,232,842, a decrease of \$1,674,849, that was a result of this reclassification from cash equivalents to marketable securities available for sale.
+These marketable securities have various maturities (\$800,000 - mature 6/1/30, \$825,000 - mature 12/15/39 and \$485,000 mature 10/1/08).